Tang Taizong Li Shimin — Innovator of Tang Dynasty and All-Powerful Emperor

-Soon, besides those who had sacrificed, the rest of them surrendered after they saw the late crown prince Jiancheng’s dead body.
+Soon, besides those who had sacrificed, the rest surrendered after seeing the late crown prince Jiancheng’s dead body.

 Epitaph of Late Crown Prince Li Jiancheng — Xian Museum

 The Enthronement of Tang Taizong

 Then, Li Shimin ascended to the throne as Emperor Taizong of Tang, also respected as Tang Taizong, and sentenced all the sons of Jiancheng and Yuanji to death.

-The way that Shimin achieved the throne was cruel, however, many officials and large numbers of civilians didn't care much about competing over the throne among the ruling class.
+The way that Shimin achieved the throne was cruel; however, many officials and large numbers of civilians didn't care much about competing for the throne among the royal family.

 Restoration Picture of Royal Daming Palace Established Since 634 for Li Yuan to Enjoy His Retirement Life

 Tang Taizong and His Great Reign of Zhenguan

 After those political enemies were all eliminated, Taizong started his rule as one of the greatest monarchs in the history of China.

 He inherited and further refined those excellent policies from the Sui Dynasty.

 As a person from a powerful aristocratic clan, he tried his best to limit and weaken the Dominant Family System, just like the Emperor Yang of Sui did, by refining and extensively implementing the Imperial Examination system.

 Taizong also increased the number of imperial censors and gave them enough freedom to suggest or criticize him.

 As a wonderful poet and calligrapher, he built a magnificent national library to collect and edit books.